The CEO Authority Audit

 Findability.
 How AI engines and search systems describe the CEO when researched.

 Narrative Clarity.
-Whether what the CEO stands for is clear, consistent, and articulable in a sentence.
+Whether what the CEO stands for is clear, consistent, and articulable in a single sentence.

 What the deliverable contains

 Each audit produces a written diagnosis structured around the five dimensions.
-The document includes:
+The document contains:

-A clear identification of the structural gaps, distinguishing between gaps of capability (rare) and gaps of visibility (common).
+• A clear identification of the structural gaps, distinguishing between gaps of capability (rare) and gaps of evidence (common).

-A 12-month execution roadmap that prioritizes the dimensions where movement will produce the most strategic return for the CEO's specific situation.
+• A 12-month execution roadmap that prioritises the dimensions where movement will produce the most commercial return for the CEO's specific situation.

 The document is designed to be reviewed alone or in conversation with the CEO's leadership team and board.
 It contains no marketing material.